We have written before about using cease and desist letters to prevent others from infringing on your intellectual

 There is no doubt that a well-written letter making a formal request that the other side stop their infringing activity is a handy tool at the disposal of an intellectual property owner.
 These letters are often used to convey to an infringer that you mean business and are prepared to pursue legal action, while at the same time you are open to working on a commercial settlement.

 But contrary to popular belief, these letters are not ‘standard.’
 It takes great skill to prepare a good letter.
 A letter needs to be carefully crafted to achieve the result your business actually wants.
 In this post, we explore two key considerations for writing such a letter.

 It is increasingly important to consider is how your letter will be viewed by the public at large.
 Keep in mind that social media can (and will) be used by the recipients of your letter.
 They have the ability to tell the world about it and engage others in discussion about your brand and reputation.

-Nothing should make an intellectual property lawyer cringe more than witnessing a letter they have written mocked on the internet.
+Nothing should make a solicitor cringe more than witnessing a letter they have written mocked on the internet.
 No business wants to come across as a ‘trade mark bully’, yet time and time again, we see letters sent by reputable businesses that come across as just that – bullying.

 At Briffa, we work hard to avoid the risk of any damage when we write cease and desist letters.
 To do this, we make sure we understand your business and understand the business and motivations of your opponent.

 For example, writing to a non-commercial entity such as a fan site demands a soft approach, perhaps pointing out the need for you to control your IP and giving the business time to wind down its infringing activity.